aiven/inkless/inkless/KnownChallenges.md

 Is setting replication factor to 1 enough?
 Should this setting be ignored for the new type of topics?

+#### Answer

+Replication factor is a configuration value that can set to 1 meaning effectively no replication occurs.
+We could piggyback on this setting and have it forcefully set to 1 for inkless topics.
+The way replication and being "in sync" is handled goes as following:
+- Leader keeps track of the replicas and their state of replication.
+- Uses the high watermark concept to understand if all needed followers (replication factor) have seen the messages so it can reply to the producer
+- Followers actively fetch latest messages from leader

+We should be able to use the fetch mechanism (with some modifications) in Inkless for brokers that are not partition owners to fetch data from the owner and store it in their cache.

 ### Integration with existing Tiered Storage data

 Can we read existing tiered storage data into an Inkless broker?